The Unreasonable Effectiveness of Greedy Algorithms in Multi-Armed Bandit with Many Arms: A Greedy Algorithm

 \section{A Greedy Algorithm}

-Motivated by the performance observed in Figure \ref{fig:alph_75} as described in the introduction, in this section we characterize performance of a {\em greedy} algorithm.
-The greedy algorithm pulls each arm once and from then starts pulling the arm with the highest estimated mean; the formal definition follows.
-We can also define a subsampled greedy algorithm that selects $m$ arms and executes greedy on these arms.
-This is formally defined in Algorithm \ref{alg:subs-greedy}.
+While in \S \ref{sec:LB-and-opt} we showed that SS-UCB enjoys the so called ``rate optimal'' performance, the simulations of Figure \ref{fig:alph_75} in \S \ref{sec:intro} suggest that a {\em greedy} algorithm and its subsampled version are superior.
+Motivated by this observation, in this section we embark on analyzing this greedy algorithm to shed some light on its empirical performance.
+The greedy algorithm pulls each arm once and from then starts pulling the arm with the highest estimated mean; the formal definition is shown in Algorithm \ref{alg:greedy}.
+We can also define a subsampled greedy algorithm that randomly selects $m$ arms and executes Algorithm \ref{alg:greedy} on these arms.
+This subsampled form of greedy is stated as Algorithm \ref{alg:subs-greedy}.
+As in previous section, we denote the estimated mean of arm $i$ at time $t$ by $\widehat{\mu}_{i}(t)$.

+Our road map to analyze the above algorithms is as follows.
+First, in \S \ref{subsec:upper-bd-greedy} , we prove a general upper bound on regret of Algorithm \ref{alg:greedy} that depends on probability of a tail event for a certain random walk, with steps that are distributed according to the arms' reward distribution $P_\mu$.
+This result opens the door to prove potentially sharper regret bounds for specific families of reward distributions, if one can prove tight bounds for the aforementioned tail event.
+We provide two examples of this strategy in \S \ref{subsec:bernoulli}-\ref{subsec:upper-bd-greedy}.
+In \S \ref{subsec:bernoulli}, we consider Bernoulli reward functions and prove a rate-optimal regret bound of $\tilde{O}(\sqrt{T})$ for Greedy when $k= \Theta(\sqrt{T})$ and for SS-Greedy when $k\ge \sqrt{T}$.
+In the remaining parts we obtain sub-linear regrets for more general family of distributions.